azillion/react-native-picker-select/README.md

 If you need to add accessibility props to the rendered component, you may use `pickerProps` and `touchableWrapperProps` to pass these through.

 `pickerProps` accepts an object of props that get passed directly to the native `<Picker />` component.
+`modalAccessibilityLabels` is used to add accessibility labels to the picker controls including the up/down chevron and touchable modal overlay.
 `touchableWrapperProps` also accepts an object of props, but this gets passed to a `<TouchableOpacity />` that toggles the visibility of the picker.<sup>\*note: `touchableWrapperProps` is not supported on web or when `useNativeAndroidPickerStyle={true}`</sup>

 ### Accessibility Example